esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 8. add
-Add devices into a group, active group is used to add devices if `--group` or `-g` option is not given explicitly.
+Add devices into a group; active group is used to add devices if `--group` or `-g` option is not given explicitly.
 ```sh
 $ espercli group add [OPTIONS]
 ```